dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 * New York Knicks (2x: 1970, 73)
 * Milwaukee Bucks (1x: 1971)

 These teams share a common thread: each has been in their cities for a long time - and have not won in a long time.
 They are the real test of our question as to *when* championships should time out.
-This could be a rolling period of time, e.g. the past 30 years.
-Or we could use one of the major milestones in league history.
-The latter can track against major changes in the state of the league.
-Today's champions have a tougher road to climb than teams before them did.
-It was far less competitive - easier - to win in 1958, in a league of eight teams in which most players needed summer jobs.
-The modern NBA has both expanded in teams and in geography, but most importantly in impact.
-There is far more money on the line today, and far more incentive to win.

-But just when should these championships "time out"?
-To start, we can consider the major events and eras of the league's history:
+Time-out could be a rolling period of time, for example the past 30 years' champions.
+Or it could be a set milestone, before which championships are patch-ineligible.
+Choices include the major events of the league's history:

 * League Founding: 1946
 * Racial Integration: 1950
-* NBA-ABA Merger: 1976
+* ABA Merger: 1976
 * Three Point Line Introduced: 1979
 * Magic/Bird Era Begins: 1979
 * Jordan Era Begins: 1984
 * Unrestricted Free Agency: 1988
 * Lebron Era Begins: 2003

-It can also help to review the league's champions by year.
+It also helps to review the league's champions by year.
 A funny phenomenon happened in the late 1970s:

 * 1975: Golden State Warriors
 * 1976: Boston Celtics